AYearOf/ayearof.github.io/_posts/2019-05-28-may_report.md

 the final goal.

-Perhaps a slower, and a more mindful way to think about it is to looking at what purpose the new item serves:
+Perhaps a slower, and a more mindful way to think about it is to look at what purpose the new item serves:

 * it might be replacing an older item that got used a lot ("one in, one out" rule);
 * it might be a long want that can finally be met - maybe a new hobby;